 Traditionally, American oak has been used, however in recent years, some vintners have been employing subtler French Oak.
 This newer style adds much more character to the wine, emphasizing plummy flavours.
 Wineries of this style include Allende, Remelluri, Palacios, and Remondo.

 Three other categories are new that you may see on a Rioja Label.

 Noble – aged 12 months in a barrel

 Anejo – aged 24 monthss in an oak barrel

 Viejo – aged 36 months in an oak barrel

 Rioja and Food Pairings

 Rioja is not a wine that will go well with Pizza, as the wine’s body can not hold up to the acidity of tomato sauce.
 Also, never pair Rioja with Oysters.
 What you’ll get is an extremely fishy aftertaste that is quite unpleasant.
-If you’re in the mood for sea-food, Rioja is fine with Tuna, Swordfish, and Salmon.
+If you’re in the mood for sea-food, Rioja is excellent with Tuna, Swordfish, and Salmon.